 To receive the vouchers, applicants must be referred by the Mesquite Independent School District and certified as homeless by the City's Housing Division.
 The program becomes effective January 1, 2017.
 For more information, visit www.cityofmesquite.com/Housing or call 972-216-6424.

 DALLAS: Jan.
 27-Apr.
-23 "Benini: Alla Geometria" Brightly colored paintings born of geometric shapes join the international collection at this prestigious museum in Turtle Creek.
+23 "Benini: Alla Geometria" Brightly colored paintings born of geometric shapes join the international collection at this prestigious museum.
 Museum of Geometric and Madi Art, 3109 Carlisle St. geometricmadimuseum.org 214/855-7802

 DALLAS: Feb.
 11-Sep.
-4 "Maya: Hidden Worlds Revealed" This new exhibition offers more than 200 authentic artifacts and immersive environments to explore the astonishing accomplishments of one of the most powerful indigenous Mesoamerican civilizations, which still has millions of living descendants today.
-Perot Museum, 2201 N. Field St. perotmuseum.org 214/428-5555
+4 "Maya: Hidden Worlds Revealed" This exhibition brings together more than 200 authentic artifacts and immersive environments to explore the astonishing accomplishments of one of the most powerful indigenous Mesoamerican civilizations, which still has millions of living descendants today.
+Perot Museum, 2201 N. Field St. perotmuseum.org

 DALLAS: Feb.
 25-Apr.
 9 Dallas Blooms Get your groove on in the garden, featuring more than 500,000 spring blooming bulbs, florally decorated topiary VW bugs and many activities.
 Dallas Arboretum and Botanical Garden, 8525 Garland Road. dallasarboretum.org 214/515-6612